Geometric Graph Manifolds with non-negative scalar curvature

+In dimension $3$, the nullity condition is equivalent to saying that the eigenvalues of the Ricci tensor are $(\lambda,\lambda, 0)$, or to the assumption, called cvc(0), that every tangent vector is contained in a flat plane; see \cite{sw}.
+Notice that this is in fact the only choice for the eigenvalues of the Ricci tensor where the metric is allowed to be locally reducible.

-This structure also arose in a different context.
+This nullity condition also arose in a different context.
 In \cite{fz1} it was shown that a compact immersed submanifold $M^n\subset\R^{n+2}$ with nonnegative sectional curvature is either diffeomorphic to the sphere $\Sph^n$, isometric to a product of two convex hypersurfaces $\Sph^{k}\times\Sph^{n-k}\subset \R^{k+1}\times\R^{n-k+1}$, isometric to $(\Sph^{n-1}\times\R)/\Z$, or diffeomorphic to a lens space $\Sph^3/\Z_p\subset\R^5$.
 In the latter case it was shown that each connected component of the set of nonflat points is a twisted cylinder.
-However, it is not known yet if such lens spaces can be isometrically immersed in $\R^5$.
 The present paper arose out of an attempt to understand the intrinsic geometry of such metrics.
 We thus want to classify all compact \ggms with nonnegative sectional curvature, or equivalently, with nonnegative scalar curvature.
 Notice that under this curvature assumption compactness is equivalent to finite volume.

-We first show that their study can be reduced to three dimensions.
+We first show that their study can be reduced to dimension three.